Res publica Christiana: Transition to the modern state system

 Modern historians of international relations such as Hedley Bull and Cathal J. Nolan have argued that Europe ceased being a res publica Christiana due to the 16th- and 17th-century wars of the Reformation and Counter-Reformation and became a "state system" with a sharp separation of church and state.
+In 1535/36, the Kingdom of France formed an alliance with the Ottoman Empire thus destroying the idea of a united Christendom during crusades.
 The principle of cuius regio, eius religio ("whose realm, his religion"), first formulated at the Peace of Augsburg (1555), was confirmed at the Peace of Westphalia (1648), which gave secular states sovereignty over religions, and rejected any supranational religious authority.
+The Tsardom of Russia was accepted into the res publica with the Peace of Westphalia.
 The last reference to the res publica Christiana in a state document is found in the Peace of Utrecht (1713)—also the first treaty to contain a reference to the balance of power.
+By the end of the 18th century, both the Kingdom of Prussia (1761 and 1790) and the Habsburg monarchy (1771 and 1791) formed alliances with the Ottoman Empire accepting it as a part of the European great powers.
+The Holy Alliance of 1815 between Russia, Prussia and Austria was one of the last attempts of forming an alliance based on a common Christian identity before it was completely abandoned in favour of the secular idea of "civilized nations".

 Even as the religious and political unity of Europe disintegrated, however, the res publica Christiana continued to be influential as an alternative model of international relations through the 17th century.
 The duc de Sully, chief minister of Henry IV of France at the turn of the 17th century, and his later successor Cardinal Richelieu both sought to realize a form of res publica Christiana: Sully in the form of a proposal for a federal council of Christian states to resolve conflicts in Europe, Richelieu under the label of the "peace of Christendom" (paix de la chrétienté).
 As late as 1715, the German polymath Gottfried Wilhelm Leibniz appealed to the concept of a res publica Christiana under the leadership of the pope and emperor as a federative model for European political unity.